isabella232/metaljs.com/src/pages/docs/tutorials/tutorial-todo-soy/updating-state.md

 ```

 This will toggle the `done` property of the todo that was clicked.
 Simply
-setting the `this.state.todos` property to a new array of todos will trigger a
+setting the `this.todos` property to a new array of todos will trigger a
 rerender, passing the data to the child components.
 Now your markup should look
 something like this.